 7. Click the Browse button to select the package you downloaded from the TMC.
-8. Click Install.
+8. Select the package and click Install.

-Note: For DV packages, you cannot rollback to a previous version.
-To use a previous version, download that version from the TMC.
+Note: You cannot rollback to a previous version of a DV package.
+To use a previous version, download that version from the TMC and re-install it.